 This mayo is foolproof and takes only a couple minutes to whip up.
 Needless to say, lunch was saved.

-- ready in 2 minutes
+- Ready in 2 minutes

-- better than store-bought
+- Better than store-bought

-Why make Paleo Mayo at Home?
+Why make Keto Mayonnaise at Home?

 Paleo mayo is far healthier than store-bought and tastes infinitely better.
 Regular mayo typically contains canola oil or soybean oil, which is not allowed on the paleo diet.
 Once you taste home made mayo, you’ll see the difference it makes!